quixio/quix-streams/docs/advanced/consuming-multiple-topics.md

 `Applications` now support consuming multiple topics by initializing multiple `StreamingDataFrames` (`SDF`).
 This may also be referred to as a multi-`SDF` `Application`.

+# Multi-Topic Use Cases

+The benefits of consuming from multiple topics in one Application are a little more nuanced, but the main benefits are:

+## Consolidating Applications

+It may help to consolidate two or more `Applications` that share similar operational contexts.

+## Code Sharing

+It's now much easier to share/use code that applies to multiple topics by having it all in one `Application`.

+## Joining Topics (coming soon)

+[Joins](#joins) will vastly simplify many problems that require handling data from multiple topics at once.

 # Using Multiple Topics